Banner Image

 Supervisor Team

-The Land and Waterfront Supervisors oversee the program team and work closely with the area heads and counsellors to develop and facilitate new and creative programming.
+The Waterfront Supervisor will oversee the boating and sailing heads and work closely with the area heads and counsellors to develop and facilitate new and creative programming.
 They also ensure that all necessary safety procedures are followed in their sections.

 PositionDates